Battle of Uclés (1809): Prelude

 Victor marched forth on 12 January with 12,000 infantry and 3,500 cavalry in the divisions of Ruffin, Villatte, Latour-Maubourg, and the I Corps light cavalry.
-Learning of the enemy's approach, Venegas withdrew from Tarancón to Uclés where he was joined by Senra's brigade.
-He requested further instructions from the commander of the Army of the Center but none were forthcoming.
+Learning of the enemy's approach, Venegas withdrew from Tarancón to Uclés where he was joined by Antonio Senra's brigade.
+He requested further instructions from the commander of the Army of the Center, but none were forthcoming.
 Instead, Infantado sent three or four battalions of reinforcements and advised his lieutenant that he was on the way.
 However, he did not give any date for his appearance.
 Venegas had reservations about offering battle to Victor.
-But, perhaps swayed by the favorable defensive position at Uclés, he decided to stand his ground with approximately 9,500 foot soldiers, 1,800 horsemen, and five cannon, one of which was broken down.
+But, perhaps swayed by the favorable defensive position at Uclés, he decided to stand his ground with approximately 9,500 foot soldiers, 1,800 horsemen, and five cannons, one of which was broken down.
 Though some of the regiments were veterans of Bailén, many of the units had shaky morale.

-Another authority credited Venegas with 9,500 infantry, 2,000 cavalry, and 480 artillerists for a total of 11,980 troops.
+Forces

 On 11 January 1809, Infantado's 21,216-strong army consisted of the 3,929-man Vanguard under Major General José María de la Cueva, 14th Duke of Alburquerque, the 4,295-strong Reserve led by Lieutenant General Manuel la Peña, the 5,121-man 1st Division commanded by Lieutenant General Antonio Malet, Marqués de Coupigny, the 5,288-strong 2nd Division under Major General Conde de Orgaz, approximately 2,800 cavalry, 383 sappers, and 386 artillerists.
 Venegas' force was a collection of units drawn piecemeal from all five major units of the Army of the Center.
 The Vanguard contributed 2,848 men, the Reserve 1,634, the 1st Division 2,804, the 2nd Division 1,917, and the cavalry 1,814.
 There were also 383 sappers and about 100 artillerists.

-The units from the Vanguard were the Murcia (652), 1st Battalion of Cantabria (315), Jaen Provincial Militia (342), Chinchilla Provincial Militia (354), Catalan Volunteers (499), Barbastro Cazadores (221), and Campo Mayor (465) Regiments.
-From the Reserve were the 1st Battalion of Walloon Guard (425), 1st Battalion of Irlanda (377), and Andalucia Provincial Grenadiers (522) Regiments.
-From the 1st Division came the 1st and 3rd Battalions of Africa (771), 1st and 3rd Battalions of Burgos (519), 3rd Seville Volunteers (106), Cuenca Provincial Militia (626), Navas de Tolosa Cazadores (542), and Cadiz Tiradores (818) Regiments.
-The 2nd Division contributed the 1st, 2nd, and 3rd Battalions of Military Orders (848), 4th Seville Volunteers (224), Toro Provincial Militia (265), Bailén Cazadores (472), and Carmona Volunteers (456) Regiments.
-The mounted contingent included the Castilla Dragoons (125), and Borbon (119), España (342), Lusitania Dragoons (158), Pavia Dragoons (428), Principe (141), Reyna (276), Santiago (74), and Tercio de Tejas (131) Cavalry Regiments.
+Gaston Bodart stated that the Spanish took 11,300 men into battle.
+Historian David Gates wrote that there were 11,980 Spanish troops, including 9,500 infantry, 2,000 cavalry, and 480 gunners with 4 guns.